Hi, I’m Jenni

 For these women, I would focus on telling the story and force everything else to fall away.

-And I started writing Hilda’s story.
+So I started writing Hilda’s story.

 What started out as a fun research project has become a full-blown obsession.

 It sounds dramatic, but this obsession has changed the course of my life.
-After the struggle and non-stop soul-crushing rejection of my fiction career, I needed something to pull me out of the mire of self-loathing and depression.
+After the non-stop soul-crushing rejection of my fiction career, I needed something to pull me out of the mire of self-loathing and depression.
 Hilda’s story was it.

 To anyone who thinks tiaras and princes and vanished kingdoms are trivial, I understand.
 Maybe they are trivial in the grand scheme of things.
 But they gave me a reason to keep going, keep writing, keep thinking, keep dreaming, when I was hanging onto sanity with my fingernails.
 Maybe, just maybe, they saved my life.
 To me, that’s everything.